paladin-t/b8/docs/manual.md

 * `LIST(...)`: creates a list, with optional initialization elements
 * `DICT(...)`: creates an unordered dictionary, with optional initialization key-value pairs
 * `PUSH(lst, v)`: pushes a value to the tail of a list
-	* `v`: value to be pushed
+	* `v`: the value to be pushed
-* `POP(lst)`: pops a value from the tail of a list
+* `POP(lst)`: pops and returns a value from the tail of a list
-* `BACK(lst)`: peeks the value of the tail of a list
+* `BACK(lst)`: peeks and returns the value at the tail of a list
 * `INSERT(lst, where, v)`: inserts a value at a specific position of a list
 * `SORT(lst)`: sorts a list increasingly
 * `EXISTS(coll, what)`: tells whether a list contains a specific **value**, or whether a dictionary contains a specific **key**
+	* returns true if exists, otherwise false
 * `INDEX_OF(lst, what)`: gets the index of a specific value in a list
-* `GET(coll, where)`: returns the value at a specific index in a list, or the value at a specific key in a dictionary, or the value of an iterator
+* `GET(coll, where)`: gets the value at a specific index in a list, or the value at a specific key in a dictionary, or the value of an iterator
 * `SET(coll, where, v)`: sets the value at a specific index in a list, or the value at a specific key in a dictionary
 * `REMOVE(coll, where)`: removes the element at a specific index in a list, or the element at a specific key in a dictionary
 * `CLEAR(coll)`: clears a list or a dictionary
 * `CLONE(coll)`: clones a collection, each element will be duplicated, except for non-copyable ones; or clones a copyable referenced usertype
 * `TO_ARRAY(lst)`: copies all elements from a list to a new array
 * `ITERATOR(coll)`: gets an iterator of a list or a dictionary
-* `MOVE_NEXT(iter)`: moves an iterator to next position on a list or a dictionary
+* `MOVE_NEXT(iter)`: advances an iterator to the next element on a list or a dictionary
+	* returns true if the iterator was successfully advanced to the next element

-Besides, it's also able to apply some other generic function to collections:
+Besides it's also able to apply some other generic function to collections:

 * `VAL(iter)`: returns the value of a dictionary iterator
 * `LEN(coll)`: gets the element count of a collection